Miles from Athens, Greeks overseas buy groceries for family back home

 Marinopoulos spokesman said that while demand has risen, it was not experiencing any problems with its supplies.

 "So far when it comes to suppliers we are not having any issue," the Marinopoulos spokesman told Reuters.
-"What we cannot predict in the future is what happens if the consumers' behaviour changes."
+"What we cannot predict in the future is what happens if the consumers' behavior changes."

 Bill Papastergiadis, president of the Greek Orthodox Community of Melbourne, said avoiding money transfers and using private business channels to support relatives makes sense.